 US10 / 1.15mm Steel Hook, Scissors and Needle

 1.)
-Begin by cutting four 14″ inch strands of size 10 thread, hereinafter referred to as “pad”. *Fold one strand in half, then in half again. *Repeat 3 times.
+Begin by cutting four 14″ inch strands of size 10 thread, hereinafter referred to as “pad”. *Fold one strand in half, then in half again. *Repeat for each strand.
 Notice how one side has two loops; the other has one loop and two ends.
 The side with two loops is the starting side.
 Set aside.

 Remaining steps pictured below.